Save the Clam: Plot

-During a Drunken Clam softball game against Mort's team Goldman's Pharmacy, Jerome is brought in as a player for Mort's team.
+During a softball match between the Drunken Clam and Goldman's Pharmacy, Jerome is brought in as a player for Mort's team.
 To win the game, Horace attempts to strike Jerome out.
-Unfortunately for Horace, Jerome hits the ball so hard it accidentally flies into Horace's face and fractures his skull, killing him.
-During the funeral, Jerome explains to Peter that he feels awful about it; noting that Horace was a good bartender and a good guy.
-Jerome also wishes there was something he could do.
-Peter reassures Jerome that he did not mean to kill him.
-The guys say their goodbyes and head out to drink at The Drunken Clam only to find the bar is foreclosed.
-The guys are forced to drink at Peter's home, but Peter's wife Lois objects.
-Peter and the guys sneak into the Clam for a night of drinking.
-Next morning, they find the building is about to be demolished and Peter demands they stop as he claims ownership of the bar.
-During the stand-off, Joe finds himself in an uneasy position and bails out.
-Lois shows up and demands Peter come out.
-Joe is given the task to talk the guys out of it but when he enters, he rejoins their side and turns against the police chief.
-As they are all threatened with arrest, Jerome suddenly appears & reveals that he used his sports earnings from playing lacrosse (which is also his brother's name) to buy the Clam so he can keep it open to honor Horace's legacy, stating that he has to do it since he feels bad for what he did to Horace and it was his fault that this happened in the first place.
+Unfortunately, Jerome hits the ball so hard it accidentally flies into Horace's face and fractures his skull, killing him.
+During the funeral, Jerome expresses to Peter how awful he feels about it, noting that Horace was a good bartender and good person and wishes that there was something he could do.
+But Peter assures Jerome that he's not upset with him, acknowledging that Jerome never meant to harm Horace.
+After the funeral, the guys go to drink at The Drunken Clam to pay their respects to Horace only to find the bar has been foreclosed.
+The guys are forced to drink at Peter's house, but after Lois objects, they sneak back into the Clam for a night of drinking.
+The next morning, they find the Clam is about to be demolished & Peter demands they stop as he claims ownership of the bar.
+During the stand-off, Jerome suddenly appears and reveals that he used his sports earnings from playing lacrosse (which is also his brother's name) to buy The Drunken Clam so he can keep it open to honor Horace's legacy and redeem himself for what he did.
 The trio find the Drunken Clam modified by Jerome and then they are relegated to a space on the floor near a pile of garbage since there are three black guys in their usual booth.

-In a sub plot, during Horace's funeral; Meg has to use the bathroom and stumbles into an embalming session.
-Her lack of squeamishness impresses the undertaker and he offers her a job.
+In a sub plot, during Horace's funeral, Meg leaves to use the bathroom and accidentally stumbles into an embalming session.
+Impressed by her lack of squeamishness, the undertaker offers her a job at the funeral home.
 Soon, Chris shows up after being locked out of the house without a key and plays with the deceased bodies to Meg's annoyance.
 When she goes to dress the body of Mr. Dugan, she finds it is missing and discovers that Chris stole the body, using it to get into "R" rated movies until it fell apart in a swimming pool.
-Unable to find Dugan's body parts, Chris poses as Dugan during the funeral despite having itchy testicles.
-As they progress, they learn from Dugan's wife Helen that the deceased face is to be donated for a transplant to a woman who lost her face in a freak chimpanzee accident.
+Due to Meg and Chris being unable to find Dugan's body parts, the former forces the latter to pose as Dugan during the funeral despite him having itchy testicles.
+As they progress, they learn from Dugan's wife, Helen, that the deceased face is to be donated for a transplant to a woman who lost her face in a freak chimpanzee accident.
 Chris becomes furious at Meg for the loss of his own face, now unable to frown due to the transplant.